 - Water: Water is used to thin salsa if desired.

-How do you make roasted salsa verdé?
+How to make roasted salsa verde (+ tips)

 How to store

-Salsa should be stored in an airtight container in the refrigerator and will keep for up to one week.
+This salsa should be stored in an airtight container in the refrigerator and will keep for up to one week.
 Tomatillos do tend to congeal when chilled, so allowing it to reach room temperature or adding a little bit of water prior to serving is recommended.

-Ways to use this salsa
+How to use this roasted tomatillo salsa verde:

 - Huevos Rancheros Casserole: This quick and easy huevos rancheros breakfast casserole is packed full of flavor and gluten-free.
 It’s layered with corn tortillas, chorizo, poblano, and goat cheese mixture, salsa verde, more goat cheese, and of course – eggs!!
 Crown it with your favorite toppings and enjoy.